-With an average of 350 days of sunshine a year and mild temperatures in spring, summer and fall, you can free yourself from traditional conference rooms and indoor meeting venues.
-Hold your events outside so you can enjoy the great weather and beautiful views of Tucson.
+With an average of 350 days of sunshine a year and mild temperatures in spring, summer, and fall, you can free yourself from traditional conference rooms and indoor meeting venues.
+Hold your events outside where you can enjoy great weather and beautiful views surrounding Tucson.
 Here are some scenic spots that are perfect for your next meeting.

 7366 N. Paseo Del Norte

 A small nature preserve and cultural museum in northern Tucson, Tohono Chul is surrounded by cacti, desert flowers, and local art.
 Hold your meeting in one of the gardens here and immerse your attendees in the beauty of the desert.

 Long before California surfers were calling each other “dudes,” dude ranchers were hosting guests out in the Wild West.
 Today, Tanque Verde Ranch continues the tradition, offering meeting spaces with stunning views of the mountains and lots of outdoor team-building activities.

 2150 N. Alvernon Way

 An oasis in the middle of the desert, Tucson Botanical Gardens, once named the best secret garden in America by Reader’s Digest.
 Have a conference or lunch among the verdant trees and plants of the garden.